qiu123/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## How to get source data and use R code

 1. You have to download sourse data from link below and unzip it to working directory of R Studio.
-2. You have to perform R script.
+2. You have to perform R script by using R Studio.

 ## About source data
 As sourse data for work was used Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: